 Depending on their skill set, a restaurant manager might also take care of the advertising and marketing campaigns.
 They can oversee the budget, place ads, and update social networks, such as Facebook or Twitter.
 They can also create restaurant promotional ideas, such as happy hour specials or two-for-one deals.

-Restaurant manager can take care of the daily business reviews and make sure that the daily and nightly deposits are taken care of.
+Restaurant managers can take care of the daily business reviews and make sure that the daily and nightly deposits are taken care of.
 However, it's a good idea to have a separate person track and reconcile the checking account and other bank accounts.
 Unfortunately, employee theft does happen, and keeping a second set of eyes on the books keeps everyone honest.

 Most restaurant managers receive a salary, rather than hourly wages.
 Their annual income varies greatly on the size, concept, and location of a restaurant.
 Managing a small, locally owned restaurant in a college town will net you about $30,000 a year (without benefits).
 Managing a five-star restaurant in New York City can bring in as much as six figures.
 Managing a chain restaurant, such as Applebee’s or Chili’s, offers around $50,000 a year, with benefits.

 Managers are an integral part of a successful restaurant.
 Their job description could easily be "jack of all trades."
 They help with the day-to-day functions of running a dining room and the behind-the-scenes happenings in the restaurant kitchen.
 To be a successful restaurant manager, you need to be organized, communicate effectively, and know how to handle problems quickly and efficiently.